ivandov/insights-for-twitter-fetcher/README.md

   - Values should be in seconds, default is 5 minutes.
   - `QUERY_INTERVAL=2` - fetches every 2 seconds
   - `QUERY_INTERVAL=0` - disables automatic interval fetching
+ - Use the `QUERY_HISTORY` setting to specify how many days back the fetch should go
+  - `QUERY_HISTORY=30` - fetches starting 30 days back

 ### Work Items